mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 If you need to customize the date time picker beyond the options described above, you can provide a custom component.
 This can be used in combination with `componentsProps`.

-In the example below, the picker tabs are using different icons and have an additional component:
+In the example below, the tabs are using different icons and have an additional component:

-{{"demo": "PickerTabs.js", "disableAd": true}}
+{{"demo": "Tabs.js", "disableAd": true}}